denyskryvobok/university-cms/README.md

 - A Group service was created where methods for CRUD operations were added.
 - A Group controller was created with the appropriate endpoints for reading, updating, creating, and deleting groups.

-#### Try functionality
+#### Try functionality:

+###### All Groups:
-To see all the groups, you can go to the group page by clicking on the "Groups" button on the navigation bar.
+when: you click on the "Groups" button on the navigation bar\
-Also, on this page, you can view the schedule for a particular group.
-If you have the admin role, then in the admin profile, you can click on the "Manage Groups" button, after which you will be redirected to the manager's group page, where you will see a list of all groups.
+then: you will be redirected to the page with all the groups
+###### Group Manager:
+when: you click on the "Manage Groups" button in the admin profile\
+then: you will be redirected to the group manager page
+###### Add Group:
-At the top of this table, you can add a new group, by entering its name in the form and clicking the "Add Group" button.
+when: you enter the name of the group, in the field above the table of all items, and click the "Add Group" button\
+then: the group will be added
+###### Delete Group:
+when: you click on the "Delete" button in the groups table for the selected subject\
+then: group will be deleted.
+The schedule for this group will also be deleted
+###### Update Group:
-You can also delete a group by clicking delete or changing the name of the group and clicking the update button.
+when: you change the name of a group in the groups table and click the "Update" button\
-When deleting, the schedule for this group will also be deleted.
+then: the group's name will be changed

 ### 7) Implement Students view + edit feature